The right insurance for your optometry practice is a must, but for something so important, it isn’t always easy to understand.

 - Lack of pupil dilation—When optometrists choose not to dilate the pupil when necessary in an examination, they may find themselves at risk of a lawsuit.
 Dilation itself rarely causes liability claims.

 Unfortunately, despite your expertise and attention to detail, you and your practice can still be sued even when you’ve done nothing wrong.
-Frivolous lawsuits place such a risk on a practice that having adequate levels of professional liability insurance is even required by law.
+Frivolous lawsuits place such a risk on a practice that having adequate levels of malpractice insurance is even required by law.

-All insurance policies are different, but with Professional Liability Insurance from the AOA Insurance Alliance, administered by Lockton Affinity, you have coverage for the broad range of services you provide, within your state’s defined scope of practice.
+All insurance policies are different, but with Malpractice Insurance from the AOA Insurance Alliance, administered by Lockton Affinity, you have coverage for the broad range of services you provide, within your state’s defined scope of practice.
 In the event of a lawsuit, you have access to:

 - The services of an experienced malpractice attorney